JustGlowing/minisom/Readme.md

 How to use it
 ---------------------

-In order to use MiniSom you need your data organized as a Numpy matrix where each row corresponds to an observation or an as list of lists like the following:
+In order to use MiniSom you need your data organized as a Numpy matrix where each row corresponds to an observation or as list of lists like the following:

 ```python
 data = [[ 0.80,  0.55,  0.22,  0.03],